ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

 {NOTE: }

 * [Spatial queries](../../../client-api/session/querying/how-to-make-a-spatial-query) retrieve documents using geographical criteria,
-  provided that the documents contain spatial data (latitude & longitude).
+  provided that the documents contain spatial data.

 * The spatial query defines geographic regions (circles or polygons)
   and queries for documents that have some relation to those regions.